gpgmailencrypt/gpgmailencrypt/README.md

 It supports
 * PGP/Inline
 * PGP/Mime
-* SMime
+* S/Mime

-It can be used normally as a script doing everything on command line or in daemon mode, where gpgmailencrypt acts as an encrypting smtp server.
+It can be used normally as a script doing everything on command line, in daemon mode, where gpgmailencrypt acts as an encrypting smtp server or as a module for programmers.
-It takes emails and if a encryption key exists for this user it will return the e-mail encrypted to another e-mail server.
+It takes e-mails and  returns the e-mail encrypted to another e-mail server if a encryption key exists for the receiver.
+Otherwise it returns the e-mail unencrypted.
 The encryption method can be selected per user.

 See gpgmailencrypt documentation.pdf for more info.